Divorce: Frequently Asked Questions and Resources

 Guidance and advocacy for your Nashville divorce

 The Nashville divorce and family law attorneys Miller Upshaw Family Law, PLLC are here to stand with you during the challenging process of divorce.
 From our office in historic Edgefield, you can see the courthouse and we offer free parking.
-You are welcome to call us today at 615-454-9899, or fill out our contact form to reserve a consultation with a skilled divorce attorney.
+You are welcome to call us today at 615-249-5228, or fill out our contact form to reserve an in-person or video consultation with a skilled divorce attorney.
 We serve clients throughout most of Middle Tennessee, including Nashville, Franklin, Hendersonville, Brentwood, Murfreesboro, Gallatin, Lebanon, Mt.
 Juliet, and Dickson.